ProjectNeura/LEADS/README.md

 `pysimplegui`, `keyboard`, `RPi.GPIO`, and `pyserial` are optional.

-If you need only the skeleton, run the following.
+If you only want the framework, run the following.

 ```shell
 pip install leads